FAQ

 Are there any expenses to attend Opportunity Middle College?

 Most OMC students are not required to pay tuition nor purchase their own textbooks.
-However, students who are not qualified for free-and-reduced lunch will have to pay one-third (33%) the cost of their college tuition.
+However, students who are not qualified for free-and-reduced lunch will have to pay half (50%) the cost of their college tuition.

 What high school will be listed on my diploma?